Sponsor a child in Nepal

-In Nepal, HIV/AIDS and political violence has left many children alone.
+In Nepal, HIV/AIDS, political violence and natural disasters have left many children alone.
 Since we opened our first Children's Village in Nepal in 1973, we have worked to help children growing up in one of the world's poorest countries.

-You can help now by sponsoring a child in Nepal with SOS Children:
+You can help now.
+Sponsor a child in Nepal with SOS Children's Villages:

 Nepal is one of the least developed countries in the world.
-A quarter of the population lives below the national line, with a further million people pushed into poverty as a result of the huge earthquakes that hit the country in 2015.
+Over a quarter of the population lives below the national line, with a further million people pushed into poverty as a result of the huge earthquakes that hit the country in 2015.
 Thousands of people die every year due to malnutrition and diseases resulting from dire living conditions, with limited access to healthcare preventing recovery.
-HIV/AIDS is an increasing problem with 50,000 people living with the disease, and Nepalese society is blighted by poverty, illiteracy, gender inequality and poor education.
+HIV/AIDS is an increasing problem – as of 2014, 39,000 people were living with the disease.
+Nepalese society is blighted by poverty, illiteracy, gender inequality and poor education.

 Children in Nepal

 The number of children in Nepal without parental care, or at risk of losing such care, is increasing.
 Political unrest, widespread poverty and the spread of HIV/AIDS all rob children of their parents.
 Over a third of children between the ages of five and 14 are forced to work to sustain their families, many in the sex industry.
 Consequently, only two thirds of children are enrolled at school, and drop-out rates are high, meaning few children reap the lifelong benefits of a full education.

 Our charity work in Nepal